-D-MAP will support at least 6 graduate students/year (2 anchored in each subproject) with an additional 6/year collaboratively participating in D-MAP research.
+D-MAP will support graduate students/year (anchored in the subprojects) and collaboratively participating in D-MAP research.
 Students will develop research projects in one or more subproject and develop collaborative research skills across all subprojects.
 Professional development, including interactions with academic, government, and industry partners, will complement research development.
 Topics will include writing, survival skills, self-care, time management, imposter syndrome, important for all of us, but especially URGs.
 We expect 50+ additional non-D-MAP graduate students to engage in workshops, hackathons, and colloquia.
 In addition, graduate student involvement in high school, undergraduate, and broader outreach goals will help them develop a well-rounded profile and provide experiences to help guide their own future career choices

 Interdisciplinary educational Program